DSS comes with Python integration builtin.

 python2.7 in the standard PATH.

 It then proceeds to build a Python virtual environment on top of this interpreter, containing the standard Python

-DATA_DIR/bin/pip command can be used to list or otherwise manage the contents of this virtual environment, as described above.
+DATA_DIR/bin/pip command can be used to list or otherwise manage the contents of the builtin virtual environment.

-For testing purposes, the Python virtual environment used by DSS can be launched with
+For testing purposes, the builtin virtual environment used by DSS can be launched with

 If several Python 2.7 systems are available on your server, you can control which one is used by DSS by adjusting the PATH environment variable

 of the DSS Unix user account so that it is found by command